serradura/activeadmin/CONTRIBUTING.md

 `.test-rails-apps` folder.
 The currently active app is symlinked to `test-rails-app`.

-If you have any Bundler issues, call the `use_rails` script then prepend the version of rails you would like to use in an environment variable:
+If you have any Bundler issues, call the `use_rails` script then prepend the version of Rails you would like to use in an environment variable:

 ```sh
 script/use_rails 4.0.0